Open-Digital-Twin/article-test-kafka/lenz-docker-compose/readme.md

 			$ docker network connect test-net-2 c1

 			To check if two containers (or more) are on a network together:
-			$ docker network inspect test-net -f "{{json .Containers Containers NEED to be in the same network
+			$ docker network inspect test-net -f "{{json .Containers }}"

+		Containers NEED to be in the same network for them to find each other

 Put connectors on lenses -=-=-=--=-